patricklam/fundraising-thermometer-plugin-for-wordpress/readme.txt

 Our Progress is designed to be a simple method for fund raising activities to be tracked and reported on the live website.

-[WordPress Plugins by Christopher Ross] (http://thisismyurl.com/downloads/wordpress-plugins/)
+[WordPress Plugins by Christopher Ross] (http://thisismyurl.com/plugins/)

+This plugin is maintained by Christopher Ross, http://thisismyurl.com or you can find him on Twitter at http://twitter.com/thisismyurl/

 == Installation ==